We engage and empower residents and community stakeholders to enhance the quality of life for all in the Excelsior.

 Workforce Development: all age groups of residents in the district seek jobs.
 The city needs to commit not only to baseline funding for job readiness programs, but additional funding to focus on TAY, senior and workforce development for limited English proficiency populations should be provided.
 And while training will prepare our residents for jobs- the City needs to work harder to ensure businesses and companies that set up shop in SF prioritize hiring local residents, including creating pathways for learning through internships, apprenticeships and job shadowing.

-Community Action Grants (CAG): all the above priority areas have been positively impacted by resident and Community Based Organization driven projects funded by the CAG.
-We have not only found it to be effective in engaging community members into contributing to the neighborhood, but it has helped the collaborative meet its goals of creating unity and a positive collective vision.
+All of the above priority areas have been positively impacted by projects and events driven by residents and community based organizations, and funded by Community Grants.
+The grants are effective at engaging community members in the neighborhood, as well as helping the Excelsior Collaborative meet its goals of creating unity and a positive collective vision.